Mark 1

 Greek (default)

-The SBL Greek New Testament formatted in sense-lines — one thought, one breath per line.
+The SBL Greek New Testament formatted as atomic thought units (ATUs) — one thought, one breath per line.

 English